-If you are living in South Africa with children, there’s a range of educational childcare options to consider such as creches in Pretoria or Cape Town, or preschools in Johannesburg.
+If you live in South Africa with children, there’s a range of educational childcare options to consider.
 A list of pre-schools and childcare centers within South Africa is included in this guide.

 If you’re a working parent in South Africa, there is a good range of childcare options and pre-schools in South Africa available.
 This comprehensive guide tells you everything you need to know including how to enroll your child in pre-school, requirements for pre-grade R and Grade R pupils, what’s on the Grade R curriculum, together with costs you can expect to pay for preschools and daycare facilities.

-It is written in the South African constitution that “everyone has the right to a basic education…” In recent years, the government has invested heavily in preschool and childcare centres to ensure a child’s education starts in early childhood development.
+The South African constitution states that “everyone has the right to a basic education.”
+The government has invested heavily in preschool and childcare centers to ensure a child’s education starts in early childhood development.

 Subsequently, preschools in South Africa provide a Grade R curriculum recognized by the governments Early Childhood Development (ECD) program.
 It is the general consensus that successful early childhood development is an effort between parents, the community and the government.

 The primary goal of the ECD program is to protect children’s rights to an education and develop their emotional, social and physical potential.
 The ECD program utilizes different learning processes, enabling children to learn about the environment and themselves.